Khudi: Concept of Khudi

-Iqbal’s poetry appeared in the twentieth century, a crucial time for the people of the sub-continent in the wake of British colonization and World War I. He was deeply concerned with the revival of the lost identity and status of the Muslims.
+Iqbal’s poetry appeared in the twentieth century, a crucial time for the people of the sub-continent in the wake of British colonisation and World War I. He was deeply concerned with the revival of the lost identity and status of the Muslims.
 Iqbal was despaired with the Muslim religious-philosophic tradition of his time which he termed in The Reconstruction of Religious Thought in Islam as "worn out and practically dead metaphysics" with its peculiar thought form and phraseology producing "a deadening effect on the modern mind".
 His vibrant poetry stirred the dead into life and infused a renewing and rejuvenating sense of identity and self-manifestation in his readers.
 The Secrets of the Self (first published in 1915) marks the underpinning of a new stage in Iqbal’s creative work.
 It is linked with the turning point of Iqbal’s stance which took place after the poet’s homecoming from Europe.
 The poem contains Iqbal’s inventive doctrine of the self; and all the subsequent works of Iqbal supplemented and further refined this central concept.
 While dictating his views to Syed Nazeer Niazi in 1937, Iqbal explicitly stated that the poem is based on two principles: (a) that the personality is the central fact of the universe; (b) that personality "I am" is the central fact in the constitution of man.